Dahbaeraychy/interactive-banner/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-We also encourage you to submit new banner styles!
+You are also welcome to submit new banner styles!
 If you have a creative idea for a new banner design, feel free to contribute by adding a new style to the `Banner` component.
 Make sure to include proper documentation and examples for your new style.

 ---

 ## Contact

-For questions or support, please contact your-email@example.com.
+For questions or support, please contact [Linkedin](https://www.linkedin.com/in/okoriedaberechi/).